-In the early 1990s as Stuttgart’s Die Fantastischen Vier were emerging with their take on hip hop, Hamburg‘s Fettes Brot were trying their hand at it.
-Today, along with their Stuttgarter brethren, Fettes Brot are among the groups that helped blaze and popularize the trail for hip hop in Germany in the German language.
-In this month’s German music feature, we’re getting to know Fettes Brot!
+In the early 1990s as Stuttgart’s Die Fantastischen Vier were emerging with their take on hip-hop, Hamburg‘s Fettes Brot was trying their hand at it.
+Today, along with their Stuttgarter colleagues, Fettes Brot is among the groups that helped blaze the trail and popularize hip-hop in Germany in the German language.

 Looking for another Ohrwurm to help you learn German?
 Check out previously featured musicians and bands!

-Photos by Jens Herrndorff.
+Top photo by Jens Herrndorff, courtesy of KKT.
 This post contains affiliate links.